onfido/onfido-sdk-ui/README.md

 Users will be prompted to upload a file containing an image of their document.
 On handheld devices they can also use the native camera to take a photo of their document.

 Face capture uses the webcam by default for capturing live photos of users.
-File upload is supported as a fallback on desktop and large screen.

 ![Various views from the SDK](demo/screenshots.jpg)